elves/elvish.io/src/ref/language.md

 **Note to the reader**.
 This document is a work in progress.
 Some materials are missing, and some are documented in a handwavy way.
-If you found something that should be improved -- even if there is already a "TODO" for it -- please feel free to ask on any of the chat channels.
+If you found something that should be improved -- even if there is already a "TODO" for it -- please feel free to ask on any of the chat channels advertised on the [homepage](/).
 The developer will explain to you, **and update the document**.
 Question-driven documentation :)

 This is a reference manual for the Elvish programming language.
 It is written in a not-so-formal style, but nonetheless tries to be precise.